 The common motifs used in the designs of Kundan jewellery include artifacts and nature, whereas floral is the most in-demand.

 The elegant and graceful look of Kundan is always in demand for weddings and occasions.
 Since the traditional Indian jewellery has always been rather heavy, consisting of voluminous gold pieces; with change in time, Kundan jewellery is now made into much lighter pieces.
 And thus have gained newfound popularity amongst the Indian brides.
 Often the heavy diamond or gold set can’t compliment the bridal attire the way Kundan jewellery does.
 Since every bride wants to rock on her wedding day wanting to look special, the diverse collection of colours and designs ranging in Kundan sets create the perfect mix and match enhancing the selected outfit’s colour and style.

 A large number of women in India are also inspired by Bollywood fashion which pushed the mainstream popularity of Kundan jewellery by portraying them in various movies and promoting it through the diva looks.
 The fanfare gets even more crazed when the Bollywood actors and actresses wear designer Kundan jewellery at their weddings.

 Types of jewellery included in a Kundan set:-

-- Earrings (Jhumkaas or dangle earrings ): Earrings being one of the most important parts of jewellery is something that can stand out on its own as well.
+- Earrings (Jhumkaas or dangle earrings ): Earrings are one of the most important parts of jewellery and is something that can stand out on its own as well.
 Even without the neckpiece, a pair of Kundan earrings can give a Royal look.

 - Matha Patti: It is a type of hair accessory worn by the Indian bride on her forehead.
 If someone has a broader forehead – a Matha Patti can make their look even better.